Tax Day 2018: Deals And Free Stuff On April 17

 Hardee’s: Get a free sausage biscuit between 7 a.m. and 10 a.m. local time.
 Use the password “Made from scratch” when you get there to collect on the deal.

-Hooters: When you spend more than $10 on an adult meal, kids younger than 12 will receive a free Hooters Kids Meal April 14-17.
+Hooters: When you spend more than $10 on an adult meal, kids younger than 12 will receive a free Hooters Kids Meal.

-Hot Dog on a Stick: At all participating Hot Dog on a Stick locations you can grab a free Original Turkey or Veggie Dog.
-Limit one per customer.

 Hungry Howie’s: Hungry Howie’s is offering up a one-topping, medium-sized pizza for 15 cents with the purchase of a one-topping large pie.
 Use the promo code 18TAXDAY for online carry out from April 15-17 to cash in on the deal.